geelen/glenmaddern.com/src/lib/articles/css-modules.md

 }
 ```

 Using composition, we are able to reach into a totally general file like `colors.css` and reference the one we want using its local name.
-This simple idea hugely reduces the need for features like variables, mixins or loops.

-Since composition changes which classes get *exported*, not the CSS itself, the `composes` statements themselves get deleted from the CSS before it reaches the browser:
+And since composition changes which classes get *exported*, not the CSS itself, the `composes` statements themselves get deleted from the CSS before it reaches the browser:

 ```css
 /* colors.css */